 Our purpose built sports hall provides multi-sport marked courts as well as a climbing wall.
 Trampolining and gymnastics clubs are amongst the many clubs held here.
 Senior School assemblies and other events utilise the raked seating.

-A dance studio, outdoor swimming pool, outdoor floodlit netball/tennis courts and pitches provide plenty of opportunities for sport.
+A dance studio, outdoor swimming pool, outdoor floodlit netball/tennis courts and pitches provide plenty of opportunities for sport for all pupils.
 Cross country running sessions utilise our 33 acres of parkland adjoining Greenham Common.

 Bonjour!
 Hola!
 Ciao! nǐ hǎo!
 Find out more about the Modern Foreign Languages on offer in our specialist rooms on the top floor in North Block.

 With 33 acres including woodland to explore our outdoor education programme is much admired.
 Our KS1 pupils enjoy an hour per week of outdoor education in addition to time spent outdoors for a variety of subjects such as science, PE and art.
 KS2 and Senior School teachers also utilise our grounds where appropriate to support teaching and learning.

 Lady Elizabeth Montagu, who was known as ‘Queen of the Blue Stockings’ because of her circle of friends, which included writer Samuel Johnson and painter Sir Joshua Reynolds, employed Capability Brown in 1781, to landscape the grounds.
 He unfortunately died in 1783, before completing his design, but his plans were implemented and included our lake which is called ‘Brown’s Pond.’